-Lai is also National President of the Federation of Asian Canadian Lawyers, Chair of the Roundtable of Diversity Associations, and a member of the Executive of the Sole, Small Firm and General Practice section of the Ontario Bar Association (OBA).
+Lai is also immediate past National President of the Federation of Asian Canadian Lawyers, immediate past Chair of the Roundtable of Diversity Associations, and a member of the Executive of the Sole, Small Firm and General Practice section of the Ontario Bar Association (OBA).
 She was a past Chair of the Education Law Section of the OBA.